One Flew Over the Cuckoo's Nest (film): Filming

-Principal photography began on January 13, 1975, and concluded approximately three months later.
+Principal photography began on January 13, 1975, and concluded about three months later.
 The film was shot on location in Salem, Oregon, the surrounding area, and the coastal town of Depoe Bay, Oregon.

 The producers decided to shoot the film in the Oregon State Hospital, an actual mental hospital, as this is also the setting of the novel.
 The hospital's director, Dean Brooks, was supportive of the filming and eventually ended up playing the character of Dr. John Spivey in the film.
 Brooks identified a patient for each of the actors to shadow, and some of the cast even slept on the wards at night.
 He also wanted to incorporate his patients into the crew, to which the producers agreed.
-Douglas recalls that it was not until later that he found out that many of them were criminally insane.
+Douglas recalls that he did not find out until later that many of them were criminally insane.

 For the group therapy scenes, Forman and his cinematographer Haskell Wexler used three cameras to record all shots for the scene simultaneously.
 Although this was unusual for the time and more expensive, it allowed Forman and Wexler to capture the actors' authentic reactions to each other.

-As Forman did not allow the actors to see the day's filming, this led to the cast losing confidence in him, while Nicholson also began to wonder about his performance.
+Forman's not allowing the actors to see the day's filming led to the cast losing confidence in him, while Nicholson also began to wonder about his performance.
 Douglas convinced Forman to show Nicholson something, which he did, and restored the actor's confidence.

 Haskell Wexler was fired as cinematographer and replaced by Bill Butler.
-Wexler believed his dismissal was due to his concurrent work on the documentary Underground, in which the radical militant group the Weather Underground were being interviewed while hiding from the law.
+Wexler believed his dismissal was due to his concurrent work on the documentary Underground, in which the radical militant group the Weather Underground was being interviewed while hiding from the law.
 However, Forman said he had terminated Wexler's services over artistic differences.
-Douglas also claimed Wexler wanted to get Forman fired in order to direct the film himself, and was fueling the cast's distrust of Forman and lack of confidence in their own performances.
-Both Wexler and Butler received Academy Award nominations for Best Cinematography for One Flew Over the Cuckoo's Nest, though Wexler said there was "only about a minute or two minutes in that film I didn't shoot".
+Douglas also claimed Wexler wanted to get Forman fired to direct the film himself and was fueling the cast's distrust of Forman and lack of confidence in their own performances.
+Both Wexler and Butler received Academy Award nominations for Best Cinematography for One Flew Over the Cuckoo's Nest, though Wexler said, "[O]nly about a minute or two minutes in that film I didn't shoot.".

 According to Butler, Nicholson refused to speak to Forman: "...[Jack] never talked to Miloš at all, he only talked to me".

-The production went over the initial budget of $2 million and over-schedule, but Zaentz, who was personally financing the movie, was able to come up with the difference by borrowing against his company, Fantasy Records.
+The production went over the initial budget of $2 million and over schedule, but Zaentz, who was personally financing the movie, was able to come up with the difference by borrowing against his company, Fantasy Records.
 The total production budget came to $4.4 million.